Power graphs of Moufang loops: Undirected power graphs determine directed power graphs

 Thus if the power graph of a Moufang $p$-loop $M$ has a non-identity vertex connected to all others, then $M$ is either cyclic, generalized quaternion or generalized octonion by Theorem \ref{moufangDesc2}.
 We now handle the case that $M$ does not have prime power order.

-\begin{lem} Suppose that $x\in M$ with $x\neq 1$ and $x$ connected to all other vertices in the power graph of $M$ and $|M|$ is not a prime power.
+\begin{lem} Suppose that $x\in M$ with $x\neq 1$ and $x$ is connected to all other vertices in the power graph of $M$ and $|M|$ is not a prime power.
 Then $M$ is a cyclic group. \end{lem}

-\begin{proof} Since $M$ is not a $p$-loop $\Exp(M)$ is not a prime power \cite{64and81}.
-As in the proof of Lemma \ref{connectedVertex} $|x|$ is divisible by every prime divisor of $\Exp(M)$.
-Since $\Exp(M)$ has at least two distinct prime factors so does $|x|$ and for all $y\in M$ with $|y|$ a prime power we have that $y$ is a power of $x$.
+\begin{proof} Since $M$ is not a $p$-loop, $\Exp(M)$ is not a prime power \cite{64and81}.
+As in the proof of Lemma \ref{connectedVertex}, $|x|$ is divisible by every prime divisor of $\Exp(M)$.
+Since $\Exp(M)$ has at least two distinct prime factors so does $|x|$.

+First let $z\in M$ such that $|z| = p^n$ for some prime $p$ be given.
+Note that either $x$ is a power of $z$ or vice versa.
+But all powers of $z$ have order a power of $p$ while $x$ has composite order.
+So $z$ must be a power of $x$, otherwise we would contradict that the order of $x$ is composite.

 Let $z\in M$ such that $|z|$ is not a prime power be given.
 If $z$ is a power of $x$ then we are done.
 We will show that $z$ must be a power of $x$.

 Suppose toward a contradiction that $z$ is not a power of $x$.
 Then $x = z^k$ for some $k$.
 Say $|z| = p_0^{i_0}\cdots p_m^{i_m}$, where this is a factorization into distinct primes and $m\geq 1$.
 Then $z^{p_1^{i_1}\cdots p_m^{i_m}}, \ldots, z^{p_0^{i_0}\cdots p_{m - 1}^{i_{m - 1}}}$ are all powers of $x$ as elements of $M$ with prime power order.
 Thus $p_0^{i_0}, \ldots, p_m^{i_m} | |x|$ and $|z| | |x|$.
 Then $|x| = |z^k| = \frac{|z|}{\gcd(k, |z|)}$ and $|x| = |z|$.
 But then $|\langle x\rangle| = |\langle z\rangle|$ while $\langle x\rangle \subsetneq \langle z\rangle$, a contradiction since $|x|$ is finite.